 Kagoshima Prefecture stands out because of its volcanic soil, which provides a distinctive twist on matcha’s flavor.
 Tea here tends to have bitter, sweet, and savory elements, all backing a more noticeable vegetal taste than you’ll find in other areas.

-Nishio, within Aichi Prefecture, is a particularly fertile tea region that produces excellent matcha powder.
+Nishio, within Aichi Prefecture, is a particularly fertile tea region that produces excellent matcha powders.
 Matcha from this area tends to be sweet and savory, with a somewhat stronger vegetal note than Uji.
 It’s lighter and not nearly as bitter as matcha from some other areas, but like Uji, it also trends toward being expensive.

 We discussed this earlier, but grade has a significant impact on matcha’s flavor.
 Ceremonial is the best for Koicha, but you can use any grade of matcha for Usucha.
 Don’t be afraid to experiment with ratios and dilute Culinary Grade matcha a little more if you plan to drink it.